Faculty Feature: Prof. Kayb Joseph

 Tell us a little about your family:

-I am the oldest of 5.
+I am the oldest of five.
 My family is very international and living abroad is a kind of right of passage in our family.
 We grew up on the west coast by my mother, and two of my siblings now live in Chattanooga.
 My family is also very creative.
 My father's side is all artists, my mother's side all collect art.

 How do you or your department encourage each student to pursue academic excellence?